curegit/flacopyus/README.md

   --prefer-external  prefer an external binary instead of the internal one
                      (Windows-only option) (default: False)
 ```

+## Limitations

+- Syncing across filesystems which have different naming case sensitivity may cause unexpected behavior.
+- It follows symlinks and handles its contents in the source directory, but does not transfer them as links in the destination directory.

 ## Notice Regarding Bundled Binaries